survivejs/webpack-book/manuscript/optimizing_build/01_minifying.md

 W> In webpack 1 `minimize` was set on by default if `UglifyJsPlugin` was used.
 This confusing behavior was fixed in webpack 2 and now you have explicit control over minification.

+T> [clean-css-loader](https://www.npmjs.com/package/clean-css-loader) allows you to use a popular CSS minifier known as [clean-css](https://www.npmjs.com/package/clean-css).

 ## Conclusion

 Minification is the simplest step you can take to make your build smaller.
 However, there are a few more tricks we can perform.